 All pretty scary in a small boat.

 Time to remind you to make sure your spreaders are set up properly before embarking on a new season at sea.

 Drooping is not usually a good thing.
 You don’t want drooping bits.
 You especially don’t want drooping spreaders.
 Drooping spreaders are a symptom of a rig in distress, a rig on the road to catastrophic failure.

 Perky upward pointing spreaders are what you want.
 Perky spreaders have tips that bisect the angle of the shrouds that pass over them.
-In this way the load on the spreader is even and the spreader is disinclined to be pushed up or down, slackening the shroud and threatening the integrity of the whole rig.
+In this way, the load on the spreader is even and the spreader is disinclined to be pushed up or down and thereby slackening the shroud, threatening the integrity of the whole rig.

 Spreaders come in lots of shapes and configurations: The racier boats have spreaders with aerofoil sections, like little aircraft wings, to reduce wind resistance.
 Cruising boats tend to have longer spreaders to give a broader based rig, sacrificing sheeting angle for better mast support.
-Old fashioned cruising boats under about 45’ tend to have single spreader rigs, for the sake of simplicity, whilst more modern boats with relatively taller masts adopt multiple spreaders at shorter boat lengths.
+Old fashioned cruising boats under about 45’ tend to have single spreader rigs, for the sake of simplicity, whilst more modern boats with relatively taller masts adopt multiple spreaders for even relatively small boats.
 Spreaders can be fixed at the mast or fully articulating and they come with a variety of methods of attaching the shroud to the spreader tip so it doesn’t jump out.
-But whatever the spreaders design, droopiness must be avoided at all costs – check your spreaders now!
+But whatever the spreader’s design, drooping must be avoided at all costs – check your spreaders now!